Barikuz/aboutme/README.md

-This project made in the scope of Patika HTML education.
+This project made in the scope of Patika HTML education.It's a basic HTML page share info about me.